HR Tech 2022 Recap

 In his closing session of the conference, Jason Averbook, CEO and founder of Leapgen, reminded attendees, HR practitioners in the crowd, that their main job is to break silos, “We in HR have to stop working north-south, and we have to start working east-west.”
 We see this reflected in the massive growth that continues in both the assessment and chatbot market.

 A bi-directional approach with assessments means measuring for the skills a candidate has today, but for a job you might need them in tomorrow.
-Our customers have long known the power of validated assessments, with companies such as Unilever leveraging them to save £1M in a single year while also increasing diversity 16%.
 But now companies are taking it a step further and designing learning paths based on skills.
 Our Chief IO Psychologist, Dr. Nathan Mondragon says it best, customers are now asking, “If they learned one skill, who's to say they can't learn something else?

 Getting out of binary thinking means designing hiring experiences that take place concurrent with customer purchases.
 Have a shopper in line waiting to check out?
 Design a text-based application so their teenager can schedule an interview before you walk out the door.
 The line between customer and candidate is almost non-existent – communication must be designed accordingly.